markshannon/New-C-API-for-Python/README.md

 * Str
 * Bytes

-Also various aspects of the runtime should also get their own namespace:
+Various aspects of the runtime should also get their own namespace:

 * Interpreter
 * GC
 * FrameStack
-* Operations
+* Operations (numerical, logical, etc.)

 ## Interoperation with the legacy API